 Now, let's imaging that you have cloned the starting code for the unit.
-This gives you a COPY of the starting code; everyone starts with the same staring code but then augments that starting code per the instructions that appear in the starting code.
+This gives you a COPY (actually, what's called a FORK) of the starting code; everyone starts with the same starting code but then augments that starting code per the instructions that appear in the starting code.